 What to Expect at the Testing Center

-The ERPA-Special Enrollment Examination (ERPA-SEE) will encompass two examination parts, each containing 75 questions.
-Both proctored examination parts will need to be successfully completed before a candidate applies for enrollment as an ERPA.
+The ERPA-Special Enrollment Examination (ERPA-SEE) encompasses two examination parts, each containing 75 questions.
+You must pass both parts before applying for enrollment as an ERPA.

-There are three easy ways to register for an ERPA exam part:
+There are three easy ways to register for an ERPA-SEE exam part:

 Register online over a secure network and receive immediate confirmation.
 Credit card payments accepted (MasterCard, Visa, American Express and Discover).

 Download and fax completed registration form to 1.866.450.4678.
 Credit card and government purchase order payments accepted.
 Fax registrations received by 2:00 p.m.
-Eastern time, Monday-Friday, will be processed on the same day; registrations received after 2:00 p.m.
-Eastern time, Monday-Friday, will be processed during the next business day.
+Eastern time, Monday-Friday, are processed on the same day; registrations received after 2:00 p.m.
+Eastern time, Monday-Friday, are processed during the next business day.

 Download and mail completed registration form to: